What should I bring with me when I come for a scheduled office appointment?

 Are my medical records kept private and confidential?

 Your medical file is handled with the utmost respect for your privacy.
-Our staff are bound by strict confidentiality requirements as a condition of employment regarding your medical records.
+Our staff are bound by strict confidentiality requirements as a condition of employment.
 Ordinarily we will not release the contents of your medical file without your consent.
 Please let the surgeon know if you do not wish copies of any correspondence to be sent to a particular individual.

 Do I need a referral to make an appointment?